-Here is a restrospective of the Levy Choir School’s first year:
+Here is a retrospective of the Levy Choir School’s first year:

+May 21 was the musical premiere.
 On May 7, the Choristers sang John Rutter’s Give Me Wings.
 In the April 2 service, they sang Renaissance composer Steffani’s Come Ye Children.
-Their Communion anthem on February 12 was Philip Moore’s Our Lady and Child, and before that service, Rei played a Bach prelude.
+Their February 12 Communion anthem was Philip Moore’s Our Lady and Child, and before that service, Rei played a Bach prelude.

 The Choristers sang twice on Jan.
 29, in the morning and again at 7pm in a benefit concert sponsored by the UN Staff Relief Committee for Syrian Refugees on the 5th Sunday of January, with the UN Chamber Music Society.